INTENSIVE OUTPATIENT TREATMENT PROGRAM

 The most effective form of treatment for OCD is referred to as exposure and response prevention (ERP).
 ERP is a form of behavioral therapy that focuses on helping the sufferer remain in the presence of a fear, discomfort or disgust evoking stimulus in the absence of compulsive or avoidance behaviors for a sufficient duration and frequency so as to allow new learning to take place, leading to a reduction in OCD symptoms over time.
 Research on OCD treatment strongly supports "massed" exposure and response prevention sessions (longer and more intense sessions) spaced closely together as effective in bringing the most rapid treatment response.

-Behavior Therapy Center of Greater Washington (BTC) offers intensive outpatient treatment for OCD, which consists of multiple sessions per week of a longer duration than the standard 45-minute session.
+Behavior Therapy Center of Greater Washington (BTC) offers intensive treatment for OCD in an outpatient setting, which consists of multiple sessions per week of a longer duration than the standard 45-minute session.

 The intensity of BTC's outpatient treatment services, which includes the number of clinicians involved on the treatment team, frequency and duration of sessions, and length of treatment, is determined during our initial intake and assessment sessions and revised as necessary during the course of treatment.
 Factors considered are the client's financial and time resources, co-occurring disorders, severity of symptoms, commitment and readiness for treatment, and preferences and needs of the client.
 During treatment, the client's progress and needs are frequently communicated between treating providers, and discussed with the entire team in our weekly meetings.